robbee72/One/README.md

     === Hosting Setup

-    Your public directory is the folder (relative to your project directory) that will contain Hosting assets to uploaded with firebase deploy.
+    Your public directory is the folder (relative to your product directory) that will contain Hosting assets to uploaded with firebase deploy.
 If you have a build process for your assets, use your build's output directory.